Artist of the Week: Danny Cole

 It’s not often that you get the opportunity to speak with a prodigy.
 But if you ever do, you’ll know.

 Danny Cole is an 18-year-old up-and-coming artist, and we’ve been watching his star on the rise.
-Fresh off of his artwork debut at an event series at MoMA PS1, Cole is a focused creative whose visual artwork has been compared to minimalistic icons like Keith Haring and the like.
+Fresh off of his public art showing debut, Cole is a focused creative whose visual artwork has been compared to minimalistic icons like Keith Haring and the like.
 Primarily using paint and canvas as his medium to show the world the visions he has in his head, his artwork features line-drawn characters and bold colors.
 Despite his young age, Cole’s wisdom stems from a powerful sense of self-awareness and a steadfast loyalty to his personal truth—both of which are themes that he aims to communicate through his art.
 A high school senior who’s busy balancing his homework assignments and newfound creative endeavors, Cole is undoubtedly an artist to keep your eye on before he blows up.
 And with artists and brands like Portugal.
 The Man and VFILES knocking down his door, we’re not so sure for how much longer he’ll be maintaining his status as a rookie within the art world.
 Read on to check out our interview with Cole—from what it’s like to enter this industry at 18 years old to his unique, creative process, Cole gives us a peek into the new perspectives and exciting world that he’s found through art.

 While Danny has been creating art since a very young age, it wasn’t until just recently that he was ready to showcase his work to the world.